Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The critical importance of the duct distribution network is to maintain constant air flow for venting.
 All industrial ovens depend on a well-designed ducting system to keep the oven in working order.
 The type of system varies between manufacturers and depends on the type of heating application.

-Flame safety and spark ignition controller manage the ignition and startup of the oven.
-It sends a high voltage signal to the ignition system, which opens a gas valve to the pilot.
-Once the pilot flame is detected, the voltage shuts down and the main gas valve opens.
-If the flame is not detected, the system closes.
-This form of control is found on gas ovens.
-Electrical ovens have temperature controls to monitor the heat of the resistor coil.
+The flame safety and spark ignition controller oversees the ignition and startup process of the oven.
+It generates a high-voltage signal to activate the ignition system, which then opens the gas valve to the pilot light.
+Once the pilot flame is confirmed, the voltage ceases, and the main gas valve opens.
+If the flame is not detected, the system will shut down.
+This type of control is used in gas ovens.
+In contrast, electric ovens rely on temperature controls to regulate the heat of the resistor coil.

 The type of burner varies between the types of ovens with direct fired types being supported by an electric motor, while others use radiant tube burners.
 Direct burners do not use a heat exchanger.
 The burner fired air is circulated directly into the oven.
 With a semi-indirect oven the burner is in a separate firing chamber with a blower system to direct the heat.
 The major emphasis with a burner is safety.
 Stipulations regarding the standards and specifications are supplied by manufacturers in compliance with federal regulations.
 Highly efficient burners produce very low nitrogen oxide waste.